Early impressions of all 32 NFL first-round picks

 No. 30: Minnesota Vikings

 CB Mike Hughes.
 He has impressed Vikings coaches with his acceleration and quickness, two traits that will serve him well wherever he plays during his rookie season, particularly in the return game.
 The former UCF standout is working to get as comfortable returning punts as he is on kickoffs and should be able to contribute early on as a returner.
-Hughes has also been playing a lot of nickel corner with the second-team unit during OTAs.
+Hughes also has been playing a lot of nickel corner with the second-team unit during OTAs.
 It's too early to tell whether he'll truly push Mackensie Alexander for the job in training camp, but Hughes' work in the slot and at outside corner gives Minnesota versatility in its secondary and the benefit of having its top backup being a No. 1 pick.
 Status: Right on track. -- Courtney Cronin

 No. 31: New England Patriots